gwu-libraries/SSL_HowTo/README.md

 ## Test and verify your conf

 ## InCommon Intermediary
 If you're using a certificate signed by in-common, download their intermediary bundle and include it in your chain.
 The bundle is available at `http://www.incommon.org/certificates/repository/sha384%20Intermediate%20cert.txt`.
 Rename this certificate and move it to `/etc/ssl/intermediate/incommon-ssl.ca-bundle`.
-Then add the following directive after you certificate and key files: `/etc/ssl/intermediate/incommon-ssl.ca-bundle`.
+Then add the following directive after the certificate and key files: `/etc/ssl/intermediate/incommon-ssl.ca-bundle`.